padeir0/anu/readme.md

-For products, the field must exist inside it, if the product has named fields, the names must match those given by the user, however, if fields are unamed, they default to one or more letters in alphabetical order (`product.a`, `product.b`,... , `product.z`, `product.aa`, ...).
+For products, the field must exist inside it, if the product has named fields, the names must match those given by the user, however, if fields are unnamed, they default to one or more letters in alphabetical order (`product.a`, `product.b`,... , `product.z`, `product.aa`, ...).

 ```